My restoration talents are just basic...

 Since I sometimes have occasion to sell one or more pieces that may have some restoration done on them, I thought I should mention a few things about my restoration/repair jobs.

 I only restore items that I sell or for my own collection.
-I do not offer the service to the public and probably never will.
+I do not offer the service to the public and never will.
 I have not the inclination, time, training or space to store restoration projects.

 I am not trained as a professional restoration artist.
 I do not claim any of my restorations to be of professional quality.